Hidden Fees That Payment Processors Charge Their Merchants

 Credit card processors are notorious for complex pricing and terms that confuse their merchant customers.
 Typically, the first thing that comes to mind for a business owner is “hidden fees.”
 How are you to know what’s a good deal for your business?
 Each processor has their own pricing model with different terms and line items.
 This complexity allows these payment providers to hide fees which go unnoticed until the customer gets their first statement.

 Fortunately, if you know what to keep an eye out for, you can prevent yourself from falling into a money trap.
 Let us help you avoid the most commonly charged hidden fees!

 Depending on your processor you might be signing up for a contract.
-Signing up for a contract means you are agreeing your stay with that processor for a period of time established within the application.
+Signing up for a contract means you are agreeing to stay with that processor for a period of time established within the application.
 This might not be a bad thing depending on what you want for your business.
 The downside is that when this happens these processors may charge a cancellation fee.
 Crazy right?
 We’ve seen cancellation fees as high as $300.
 Even worse, some processors calculate how much money they will lose on your account for the remainder of your contract and charge you the difference.
 This can end costing you thousands of dollars!

 As if that wasn’t horrible enough, sometimes processors will even go one step further and tell you that you CAN cancel at any time.
 Technically, they aren’t lying.
 You can leave whenever you’d like.
 However, there is a fee to discontinue service, which is essentially a cancellation fee.
 Don’t fall into this trap.
 Ask upfront how you can cancel service and if there is any fee associated with cancelling your account.
 Like any contract, the contract carries more validation than words.
 Make sure all of their promises are within any application or contract you sign.